 Life is about embracing our messes, finding our passions, following our dreams and somehow carving our little niche in this world along the way.
 It’s not about thinking we have to stretch ourselves thin trying to be everything.
 Not about reaching for this unobtainable perfect, and feeling like a failure when we don’t make it.
 It’s not about being perfect at all, but being.
 Being whatever we were made to be, and learning to love that person in spite of every flaw.

 The truth is, God made each and every one of us uniquely.
 We each have something special we bring into this world, but when we’re so caught up comparing and chasing everyone else’s dreams, writing everyone else’s stories into our lives, we forget that.

 I forgot, this morning, that perhaps my purpose is not to be a professional photographer, Instagram model, social media superstar, etc. but to be a writer.
-To pour my heart out.
-To be silly.
-To take pictures that are imperfect and disheveled and unedited and slightly off-center because that’s truly who I am.
+To pour my heart out, to be silly, and to take pictures that are imperfect and disheveled and unedited and slightly off-center because that’s truly who I am.

 I don’t know if you struggle with the constant comparison, if you’re always looking out and around you instead of within.
-I don’t know if you’re feeling inadequate because there’s some small way you don’t measure up, or if you’re scared to even take a step because you don’t want to fall down.
+I’m not sure if you’re feeling inadequate because there’s some small way you don’t measure up, or if you’re scared to even take a step because you don’t want to fall down.

 I just hope you know that others are right with you, feeling those same self-hindering feelings.
-I just hope you know that the little voice in the back of your mind isn’t always right.
-I just hope you know that you’re not supposed to be every single thing in the world—there is something you are good at, and when you discover it, you’ll bloom.
+At the end of the day, I hope you know that the little voice in the back of your mind isn’t always right.
+You’re not supposed to be every single thing in the world—there is something you are good at, and when you discover it, you’ll bloom.
 But just because you aren’t the top, the best, the ultimate at every single thing you try doesn’t make you a failure.
 Remember that.